nareshram256/Cryptography/README.md

 ## Assumptions
 - Python version 3.7.11 or higher.
 - Write the file extensions when providing filepaths.
 - The chosen ciphertext and plaintext must be extracted from main ciphertext and plaintext starting at an integer multiple of the key_size used.
-For example: If the key_size is 5, the chosen ciphertext must be extracted started at index 5,10,15,20 and so on.
+For example: If the key_size is 5, the chosen ciphertext must be extracted started at index 5 or 10 or 15 and so on.
+Note that indexing starts at 0, not 1.